wvanraem/nucleon.amqp/docs/amqp.rst

 Routing a message
 -----------------

-Messages are routed to one or more queues based on the exchange that they are published to, and the routing key of the message.
-You could think of each message as being published with an *envelope address* which in e-mail format would be *routing_key@exchange*.
+Messages are routed to one or more queues based on the **exchange** that they are published to, and the **routing key** of the message.
+To draw a parallel with e-mail, you could think of each message being sent to an e-mail address like *routing_key@exchange*.

 Let's take a closer look at how messages are routed.
 The ``type`` of the exchange controls how the routing key of an incoming message is matched to the various bound queues.

+.. _topic exchange:

 Topic Exchange
 ''''''''''''''

-The :term:`topic exchange` is the most general, in that the exchange performs pattern matching to map message routing keys to the binding routing key
+The :term:`topic exchange` is the most general type of exchange.
+When a message is published, the exchange works out which queues will receive it by matching the message's routing key against the queue binding's **routing key pattern**:
-patterns:

 .. image:: routing.png

+For example, if messages are published with routing keys such as ``article.new`` or ``comment.new`` we could bind a queue to receive messages about both by binding it with a routing key pattern ``*.new``.

+For more details of the pattern matching, see :ref:`topic-exchange-patterns` below.

-Note that I've drawn specific input routing keys, but of course a message could be published with any routing key imaginable - most of which would be ignored.
+Note that I've drawn specific input routing keys, but routing keys do not need to be pre-declared; a message could be published with any routing key.
+Of course, the patterns must have been bound before the message is published or the message will not be routed to the corresponding.

-The nature of the topic exchange patterns will be explained in :ref:`the next section <topic-exchange-patterns>`.

 Direct Exchange
 '''''''''''''''